 The California Water Code, Section 13282, allows an authorized public agency (this Division), to permit discharges from individual disposal systems that are adequately designed, located, sized, spaced, constructed, and maintained to protect water quality and prevent pollution.
-Pursuant to Section 3.1 of the Policy, the Division intends to continue its existing OWTS permitting program, and will make necessary adjustments as described herein to substantially comply with this Policy.
+Pursuant to Section 3.1 of the Policy, the Division intends to continue its existing OWTS permitting program and will make necessary adjustments as described herein to substantially comply with this Policy.
 The Division will implement the Policy using its local authority to enforce the statewide minimum standards, as authorized by Section 3.6 of the Policy.

-If affirmed by the RWQCB, the Imperial County Division of Environmental Health, as the local administering agency, will continue to regulate the discharge of domestic wastes from existing or new individual OWTSs consistent with the alternative Tier 2 standards adopted pursuant to the this Local Agency Management Program, and as authorized by the State Policy.
+The Imperial County Environmental Health Division (EHD), as the local administering agency, will continue to regulate the discharge of domestic wastes from existing or new individual OWTSs consistent with the alternative Tier 2 standards adopted pursuant to this Local Agency Management Program (LAMP), and as authorized by the State Policy.